In rides Crazy Horse

 1926 - Gordon Hodgson opened the scoring before Dick Forshaw bagged a treble against Manchester United for the second successive season, as we won 4-2 in our season opener at Anfield, with winger Dick Edmed making his reds bow.
 Frank McPherson bagged a brace for the visitors.

-1937 - George Mills scored a hat-trick for Chelsea in their 6-1 thumping of the reds as we started the season badly.
-Ted Harston netted our consolation on his reds debut.
+1937 - George Mills scored a hat-trick for Chelsea in their 6-1 thumping of the reds as we started the season badly, the last of his four goals past us.
+Ted Harston netted our consolation on his reds debut, with left-back Bernie Ramsden also making his reds bow.
+Harry Burgess bagged one of his nine strikes past the reds, with Billy Mitchell and Jimmy Argue also on target.

 1943 - Jack Balmer bagged three as we beat Manchester City 4-1 in our opening Wartime League fixture of the season with Cyril Done also on target.

-1920 - We also started a new campaign against City, with Tom Miller nabbing a brace and Walter Wadsworth and Donald Mackinlay on the scoresheet in our 4-2 Anfield victory.
+1920 - We also started a new campaign against City, with Tom Miller nabbing a brace and Walter Wadsworth scoring his first reds goal in our 4-2 Anfield victory.
+Donald Mackinlay also struck, with Tommy Browell bagging one of his seven goals against us and Ernest Goodwin also netting.

 2002 - Salif Diao made his official reds bow in our 2-2 draw at Blackburn Rovers, with Rovers substitute Corrado Grabbi nabbing a late equaliser after Danny Murphy and John Arne Riise had put us in front, following David Dunn's opener.